 Points raised in favor of the rezone by Warren and Crabtree included the investments that had been made by the community in the area like Batchelor Middle School, Clear Creek Elementary School, the new Monroe County public library branch, and the Clear Creek Trail which connects to the B-Line trail.

 Warren said, “It would be a shame, if we only allow what current zoning allows there, which is 32 very large, very expensive homes on one-acre lots.

-Meyerson, during her public comment, sought to provide some additional nuance to the information that county commissioner Penny Githens described earlier in the meeting as coming from Meyerson.
+Myerson, during her public comment, sought to provide some additional nuance to the information that county commissioner Penny Githens described earlier in the meeting as coming from Myerson.

-Adding to housing supply, Meyerson concluded, was an argument for approving the rezone.
+Adding to housing supply, Myerson concluded, was an argument for approving the rezone.

 Whether the planned price point for the houses would make them “attainable” for prospective buyers was a point of contention between Githens and the developers.
 Monroe County’s household AMI is around $76,000.

 Developer Donnie Adkins told commissioners that a family with $100,000 annual income could easily afford a house around $350,000.
 Adkins said, “We basically assumed a couple making about $50,000 each per year, that these homes would be very attainable for them.”